AdnoC/MWSync/README.md

 * Double click the jar to run it with a graphical user interface.
 * Run the jar from the command line to use a command line interface.

-Status: Release 1.0 is complete.
-Both the GUI and CLI are up and running.

 ### Todo:
-* Save search resolutions so that repeat syncs are faster.
-* Add a check before updating to make sure you aren't setting MAL read chapters to a smaller value than is already set.
 * Clean up all the sloppy coding I did in terms of multi-threading
 * Write comments for EVERYTHING